 A man set himself on fire outside Israeli Embassy in D.C., now in critical condition

-A man is in critical condition after setting himself on fire in front of the Israeli Embassy in Washington, D.C., on Sunday afternoon, according to D.C.
-Fire and EMS.
+A man is in critical condition after setting himself on fire in front of the Israeli Embassy in Washington, D.C., on Sunday afternoon, according to multiple law enforcement agencies.

 The U.S. Secret Service said it was responding to reports of an individual experiencing a possible medical or mental health emergency.
 Local police arrived around 1 p.m.
 ET.